Benitodilorenzo/habit_tracker_iu/README.md

 ### Usage
 To use the Habit Tracker, run the main script from the command line:

 ```python
 python habit_tracker.py
 ```
+The program will store a **'habits.json'** file locally to ensure data persistance.

 ### Running Tests
 Habit Tracker includes a suite of unit tests to ensure that its core functionality works as expected.